-In conclusion, Theorem 1 based on the theoretical RAC model can correctly predicts whether Q should be adjusted in most cases for both TinySTM-ETL+RAC and TinySTM-CTL+RAC.
-However, for a few cases like Highcon on TinySTM-ETL+RAC and FutileStall on TinySTM-CTL+RAC, when $\delta(Q)$ is slightly smaller than 1, decreasing Q can still improve performance.
-This discrepancy between our theoretical model and the experimental results will be discussed in the following section.
+In conclusion, Theorem 1 based on the theoretical RAC model can correctly predicts whether Q should be adjusted in most cases for both TinySTM-ETL and TinySTM-CTL.
+However, for a few cases like Highcon on TinySTM-ETL and FutileStall on TinySTM-CTL, when $\delta(Q)$ is slightly smaller than 1, decreasing Qcan still improve performance.
+This discrepency from Theorem 1 can be attributed to the estimation error of $\delta(Q)$ .
+To reduce (or avoid) the estimation error, we use a critical zone introduced in the following implementation of RAC.

-3.3.1 Approximation error of $\delta(Q)$